marcel-valdez/testing-tools/README.md

   + If you have ever tried to read a data file from the current testing directory, you understand what I mean.
 - You can assert over the Properties of an object under test, not just the object itself.

+## How to get it
+This tool is provided as a NuGet package, search for it using the name: [Testing Tools] (https://nuget.org/packages/TestingTools/)

+You can also install it from the command line: `c:\project\dir\path> nuget install TestingTools`

 `TODO: Add example usage of every feature.`